 Items that are likely to be discussed under public excluded must be indicated on each agenda and state the general subject of the item.
-The chief executive, however, may exclude public access to any reports, or parts of reports, which are reasonably expected to be discussed when the public is excluded.
+The chief executive, however, may exclude public access to any reports, or parts of reports, which are reasonably expected to be discussed with the public excluded.